A.HOW DO I ENTER?

 A.WHAT IS THE ENTRY DEADLINE?

-Entries close at midnight on Friday 19th July.
+Entries for the 2020 awards will close on Friday 17th July.
 Entries submitted after this time will not be accepted.

 Entries must be made via the online entry system.